 Monthly, we are transferring cash to the HSA to cover future medical expenses.

 Otherwise known as a slush fund or fun fund.
 All our money left over after bills goes here.
 This money is used for date night, my Chai Tea Latte addiction, and money for all the fun things.

 Sadly, it’s also used for not so fun things like the toilet seat cover we bought last night.

-Does your family use multiple bank accounts?
+Does your family use multiple bank accounts to organize finances?
 Let us know in the comments below.

 Kate Fox is a former CPA, with twenty years of experience in public accounting and corporate finance.
 Born and raised in Alaska, Kate is currently based out of southeastern North Carolina.
 She loves coaching others on personal finance and spends her free time traveling with her family or relaxing by the pool with a good book, probably about money.